-keys – This parameter shall be an array of strings, each representing a particular remotecontrol key or type of key the Broadcaster Application would like the Receiver to forward.
+keys – This parameter shall be an array of strings, each representing a particular remote-control key or type of key the Broadcaster Application would like the Receiver to forward.

 "Numeric" – Indicates the numeric keys 0-9.

-<other> – Indicates any of the strings in W3C “UI Events KeyboardEvent key Values,” Section 3.18, Media Controller Keys [31].
+<other> – Indicates any of the strings in W3C “UI Events KeyboardEvent key Values,” Section 3.18, Media Controller Keys [24].